dfyockey/demitile/README.md

 VLC windows, Conky windows with `own_window_type` other than normal, etc.).
 Attempts to tile such windows will have no effect.

-### Tile Sizing
+### Fine Tiling

-After a window has been tiled, its width can be toggled between a number of sizes by repeated presses of the tiling key.
-A center-positioned window's height is also affected.
+After a window has been coarsely centered or tiled, fine tile selection can be performed by repeated presses of the tiling key.
+In so doing, a tile's size can be toggled between a number of widths.
+Fine tiling a center positioned window also sets its height to maximum.

+Repeated presses of the tiling key toggle window width between the following workarea fractions:

+#### Centered

+* Half, and
+* Three-quarters (not technically a "tile" since it will overlap or be overlapped by any other tiles)

+#### Left/Right Quarter or Half Tiles

+* Quarter,
+* Three-quarters, and
+* Half

+#### Upper/Lower Half Tiles

+* Three-quarters (centered horizontally),
+* Half (centered horizontally), and
+* Full (i.e. maximum width)

-Unlike with mouse double-clicking, successive key presses will be effective any time after the first key press until either 1) a tiling operation is performed on another window, or 2) the mouse pointer is positioned in a different screen area when the tiling key is pressed.
+Unlike mouse double-clicking, successive key presses are effective any time after the first key press until either

+1. a tiling operation is performed on another window, or

+2. the mouse pointer is positioned in a different screen area when the tiling key is pressed.

 That is, there is no time limit analogous to the mouse's double-click time.

-#### Center Tile

-After a window has been positioned at center as indicated in Basic Tiling, subsequent presses of the tiling key set the window height to its maximum and toggle the window width between the following sizes:

-* Half-workarea (intended to facilitate reading of lengthy documents), and
-* Three-quarter-workarea.

-#### Left/Right Tiles

-After a window has been tiled to the left or right as indicated in Basic Tiling, subsequent presses of the tiling key toggle the tiled window width between the following sizes:

-* Quarter-workarea,
-* Three-quarter-workarea, and
-* Half-workarea.

-#### Upper/Lower Tiles

-After a window is tiled to the upper or lower half as indicated in Basic Tiling, subsequent presses of the tiling key toggle the tiled window width between the following sizes:

-* Three-quarter-workarea (centered horizontally),
-* Half-workarea (centered horizontally), and
-* Full-workarea (i.e. maximum width).

 ## Setup

 1. Place the `semitile` file in the directory of your choice.

 2. Select a key or key combination to use as the tiling key.
-3. Set a keyboard shortcut for the selected key(s) to launch `semitile`.
-4. (Optional but Highly Recommended) If checked, uncheck `Automatically tile windows when moving toward the screen edge` on the Accessibility Tab in Window Manager Tweaks.
-5. (Optional) If checked, uncheck `Show shadows under regular windows` on the Compositor Tab in Window Manager Tweaks.

-_**Notes**_

-* If the directory containing `semitile` isn't on your PATH, the keyboard shortcut will need the full path to `semitile`.
 	* Suggestions for a tiling key include the Menu key or one of the Windows or Super keys.
 However, any available key or key combination can be used as the tiling key.

 	* Users with a 4+ button mouse may be able to use an extra mouse button as the tiling key.

+3. Set a keyboard shortcut for the selected tiling key(s) to launch `semitile`.

+	* If the directory containing `semitile` isn't on your PATH, the keyboard shortcut will need the full path to `semitile`.

+4. (Optional) If checked, uncheck
+`Automatically tile windows when moving toward the screen edge` on the Accessibility Tab in Window Manager Tweaks.

-* Setup step 4 is highly recommended to avoid confusion due to differences between drag-tiled and semitiled window behavior after tiling.
-If moved after tiling, drag-tiled windows return to their pre-tiled size while semitiled windows retain their tiled size.
-Also, a drag-tiled window requires a spurious semitile window operation before it will toggle in width.
+	* Recommended to avoid confusion due to differences between drag-tiled and semitiled window behavior after tiling (If moved after tiling, drag-tiled windows return to their pre-tiled size while semitiled windows retain their tiled size.
+Also, a drag-tiled window requires a spurious semitile window operation before it will toggle in width.)

+5. (Optional) If checked, uncheck `Show shadows under regular windows` on the Compositor Tab in Window Manager Tweaks.

-* Setup step 5 provides more sharply defined tiled window edges.
+	* Provides sharper visual definition of tiled window edges.